WILNZ Awards

 Research Excellence Award

+- 2024 The Routledge International Handbook of Work-integrated Learning.
 Editors: Associate Professor Karsten Zegwaard & Dr Judene Pretti.

 Allister McLay Best Paper Award